RazorSoft-Media/RazorSoft.Core/wiki/.documentation/configuration.md

 ____________________________________________________________________________________________________
 [Home][1] | [Whiteboard][2]

 We revive a settings & configuration staple with some modifications.
-These functions provide us with very modular configuration - that is, every library can have its own settings file.
+These functions provide us with a manageable settings library - easy to use and maintain.
+New features should *never* break compatibility with older settings files.
+This initial version of the library is considered the basic, default behavior.

 By default, setting files will be save with the `.config` extension.
 The file is written in **JSON**.

 One difference is that the value is serialized.
 The library needs to have some updates that allows